Snakebite in Latin America: Most important species

-Few accidents are caused by elapids (with 78 species) in Latin America, which are represented by coral snakes, of the genera Leptomicrurus (Amazonia) Micruroides (Mexico), Micrurus which is the most widely distributed, and sea snakes, with one species, the Yellow-bellied sea snake, found in Mexico, Central America and north South America.
-Coral snakes represent only 1-2% of elapid accidents in the region, with M. nigrocinctus, M. mipartitus, M. lemniscatus, M. frontalis, M. corallinus and M. spixii being the main ones, while bites by Hydrophis platurus are extremely rare.
+Few accidents are caused by the 78 elapid species in Latin America, which are represented by coral snakes, of the genera Micruroides (Mexico) and Micrurus (the most widely distributed), as well as sea snakes, such as the yellow-bellied sea snake (Mexico, Central America, and northern South America).
+Elapids represent only 1-2% of incidents in the region, primarily from coral snake species Micrurus nigrocinctus, M. mipartitus, M. lemniscatus, M. frontalis, M. corallinus, and M. spixii, while bites from the sea snake Hydrophis platurus are extremely rare.